iniznet/iniznet/README.md

 ### Hi there 👋
 💬 Find me at: iniznet@gmail.com

-Mainly work around WordPress but occasionally also work around on NodeJS & Laravel.
+Mainly work around WordPress but occasionally also work around on Laravel.

 #### Tech